How to layout PDF pages

 }));

-For Background container, I do not provide any text or something.
+For the Background container, I do not provide any text or something.
 I only specify background color.
 Everything below the header, the main content, and the footer will show that shade of green.

-I rotate the content in Foreground container and add some text to it.
+I rotate the content in the Foreground container and add some text to it.
 Because of the leading spaces, the text does not cover the header or the footer contents.
 Content in all containers is visible on the page.

 You can see the result of the code in pages-all-slots.pdf.